 If you voluntarily choose to take your pension on or after age 55 and before age 60 and your council does not choose to allow the rule of 85 to apply, your benefits will be reduced.

-If you turned 60 before 31 March 2016 and you choose to retire on or after age 60 and before age 65 you may have some protection from the reductions applied to benefits voluntarily taken before age 65:
+If you turned 60 before 31 March 2016 and you chose to retire on or after age 60 and before age 65 you may have some protection from the reductions applied to benefits voluntarily taken before age 65:

-If you satisfy the 85-year rule when you start to receive your pension, the benefits you have accrued up to 31 March 2016 will not be reduced.
-However, the benefits built up after 31 March 2016 will be reduced by the factor shown in the early retirement reduction table which relates to the number of years the benefits are being paid earlier than age 65.
+If you satisfied the 85-year rule when you started to receive your pension, the benefits you accrued up to 31 March 2016 were not reduced.
+However, the benefits built up after 31 March 2016 were reduced by the factor shown in the early retirement reduction table which relates to the number of years before age 65 that the benefits were paid.

-If you do not satisfy the 85-year rule when you start to receive your pension but would have satisfied the rule if you had remained in the Scheme until age 65, the calculation of your benefits is split into two parts.
-Firstly, all The benefits you have built up in the Scheme up to 31 March 2016 will be reduced by the factor shown in the early retirement reduction table which relates to the number of years the benefits are being paid earlier than the date you would have met the 85 year rule.
-Secondly, Any benefits you have built up in the Scheme after 31 March 2016 will be reduced by the appropriate factor shown in the early retirement reduction table which relates to the number of years the benefits are being paid earlier than age 65.
+If you did not satisfy the 85-year rule when you started to receive your pension, but would have satisfied the rule if you had remained in the Scheme until age 65, the calculation of your benefits was split into two parts.
+The benefits you had built up in the Scheme before 1 April 2016 were reduced by the factor shown in the early retirement reduction table which relates to the number of years the benefits were paid earlier than the date you would have met the 85 year rule.
+Any benefits you had built up in the Scheme after 31 March 2016 were reduced by the appropriate factor shown in the early retirement reduction table which relates to the number of years before age 65 that the benefits were paid.

-If you do not satisfy the 85-year rule when you start to receive your pension, and would not have satisfied the rule if you had remained in the Scheme until age 65, all the benefits you have built up in the Scheme will be reduced by the appropriate factor shown in the early retirement reduction table which relates to the number of years the benefits are being paid earlier than age 65.
+If you did not satisfy the 85-year rule when you started to receive your pension, and would not have satisfied the rule if you had remained in the Scheme until age 65, all the benefits you had built up in the Scheme were reduced by the appropriate factor shown in the early retirement reduction table which relates to the number of years before age 65 that the benefits were paid.

 If you turn 60 after 31 March 2020 and choose to retire on or after age 60 and before age 65 (or between age 55 and 60 and your council chooses to allow the rule of 85 to apply) you may have some protection from the reductions applied to benefits voluntarily taken before age 65:

 If you satisfy the 85-year rule when you start to receive your pension, the benefits you have accrued up to 31 March 2008 will not be reduced.
 However, the benefits built up after 31 March 2008 will be reduced by the factor shown in the early retirement reduction table which relates to the number of years the benefits are being paid earlier than age 65.